lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 1. **Abstract.** An abstract is a short summary of the research paper, usually about a paragraph long (but it shouldn't be very long).
 It contains most of the following kinds of information in brief form.
 The body of the paper will develop and explain these ideas much more fully.
 2. **Introduction.** The introduction is the big picture of our work: what, why, and how.
 A good introduction should lead the readers from a generalized topic to a particular aspect.
 It helps to establish the main idea, context, research importance and summarizes background data on the topic, providing the main goal of the work.
 The introduction should include the thesis statement and any background information that we might have gathered.
 A thesis statement is the main topic and explains to the readers what ours views are on this topic.
 3. **Relative work.** This is an essential part of a essay, discussing related work is a good way to put our work in context with other similar work and to provide a way for us to compare and contrast our work to other work.
 It is not enough to just site related work, we need to explain to the readers in what way it is related to our work in the paper.
-4. **Our contribution.** In this section we can describe the actual details of our thesis work.
+4. **Our work and contribution.** In this section we can describe the actual details of our thesis work.
 We should explain clearly what questions the paper are trying to answer, as well as how we decide to go about finding the answers, and we should describe in detail the solution and how it answers these questions.
 5. **Experiment or evaluation.** This section should thoroughly describe the results we obtained.
 Whenever possible or appropriate, we should try to present the results pictorially using graphs or histograms.
 In addition we must explain the results and tell the reader what all these data mean.
 6. **Conclusion, summary and the future work.** In this chapter, we should conclude with the main ideas and results of our work.
 Discuss ways in which our project could be extended..., what's the next? what are the interesting problems and questions that resulted from the current work?
 These questions need to be considered carefully.
 7. **Acknowledgment.** A great work must be the crystallization of the wisdom of many people, don't forget to thank them at this section.